coda/packs-sdk/docs/get-started/cli.md

 npx coda upload manifest.ts --notes "Initial version."
 ```

-??? warning "Source code not avilable"
+??? warning "Source code not available"
     If you open your Pack in the online Pack Studio code editor you'll see a message like:

     ```ts
     // Some boilerplate when failed to load source code
     ```